jamesahorne/milestone-3/README.md

         1. The recipes filter down to the recipes the meet the filter criteria
     v.
 Or the Reset button
         1. The filter recipes form resets to default values

+### Browser Testing
+In addition to the above manual tests, I have tested this on various browsers and devices to make sure that the website is compatible on them.
+The website looks and functions the same on all browsers and devices except the issues below on Microsoft Edge, both of which I haven’t yet addressed, which were:
+* The buttons, which should be pink, are blue.
+* The Reset button in the filter recipes section, which only uses HTML (as no JavaScript is needed when type=reset), doesn’t work.

 ## Credits